 - Works with others in the wider community to encourage a cleaner river environment.

 - Ensures members are educated about Access and Environment issues.

-- Get to know all club volunteers and potential volunteers and be their main contact.
+- Get to know all club volunteers and potential volunteers.

 - Recognise and nominate your volunteers for volunteer awards.